Touge Oni: Primal Gods in Ancient Times

 Touge Oni: Primal Gods in Ancient Times (峠鬼, Tōge Oni) is a Japanese manga series written and illustrated by Kenji Tsurubuchi.
 It was initially serialized in the Aokishi booklet of Enterbrain's seinen manga magazine Harta from April 2018 to February 2019.
 It later began serialization in the Harta magazine in August 2019.

 Publication

-Written and illustrated by Kenji Tsurubuchi, Touge Oni: Primal Gods in Ancient Times was initially serialized in the bimonthly Aokishi booklet of Enterbrain's seinen manga magazine Harta from April 13, 2018 to February 15, 2019.
+Written and illustrated by Kenji Tsurubuchi, Touge Oni: Primal Gods in Ancient Times was initially serialized in the bimonthly Aokishi booklet of Enterbrain's seinen manga magazine Harta from April 13, 2018, to February 15, 2019.
 It later began serialization in the Harta magazine on August 10, 2019.
-Its chapters have been compiled into eight tankōbon volumes as of August 2025.
+Its chapters have been compiled into nine tankōbon volumes as of August 2026.
 The series is licensed in English by Yen Press.